weXsol/Mongrel/README.md

 The current released code serializes JSON (output) into a JSON `xs:string`.
 For [XQuery 3.1](http://www.w3.org/TR/xquery-31/) (supported by eXist-db 2.3) JSON is part of the XQuery specification, using Maps and Arrays.
 Migration to the new output will certainly break the API in the future.

 ## License
 The work is released AS-IS under the LGPL license.

+## Support
+Support on this extension is provided by [eXist Solutions GmbH](http://www.existsolutions.com)